harperreed/effigy.im/README.md

 If an ENS avatar is available for the provided Ethereum address or ENS name, effigy.im will redirect to the avatar URL. 🌠

+## Rate Limits ⏳

+To prevent abuse, the API enforces rate limits on requests.
+The current rate limits are as follows:

+- Maximum of 100 requests per 15 minutes per IP address.

+If you exceed the rate limit, you will receive a `429 Too Many Requests` response.
+The response will include rate limiting headers to inform you of your current rate limit status.

 ## Repository Structure 📂

 The repository is organized as follows: